-Open up your Silhouette program, purchase, and print out whatever state you want to use.
+Open up your Silhouette program and purchase whatever state you want to use.
 I bought this Michigan shape (because that’s where I live!) for $0.99 from the Silhouette online store.
 Once you have your shape, re-size your image so that it will fit “comfortably” in your frame opening.

 Then cut the image out on card stock.
 Save the outline/stencil and toss the actual cut image (or use it for another project).

 Next, grab a canvas drop cloth and cut a square a couple inches larger than the opening of your frame.
 Then tape your stencil to the drop cloth.

 Grab some paint and a paint brush and pounce the paint onto the fabric.
 Don’t load your paintbrush up too full, you can always add more…and do your best to stay in the lines!

 Of course, I used ASCP for this part, too!
 I just love it, what can I say?! ;)

 Pull your stencil off and admire your work!

 Once the paint is dry, take your new design and fit it over the cardboard that was in your frame.
 Glue it to the back of the cardboard to secure it.
 If your frame didn’t come with any cardboard, you could use pressboard cut to size instead.
 Place your artwork in your frame and staple the inside edge of the back of the frame to hold your artwork in.
 (Sorry, I don’t have a picture of that part!)